TrendingTechnology/Neural_Network_Model/README.md

 ## LSTM model

-   The purpose of the model was to recognize text related to the structure of the Ministry of Emergency Situations.
-A recurrent neural network with long-term short-term memory (LSTM) was used as a model.
+   Long Short-Term Memory~(LSTM) was introduced by [S. Hochreiter and J. Schmidhuber](https://direct.mit.edu/neco/article/9/8/1735/6109/Long-Short-Term-Memory) and developed by many research scientists.

+   To deal with these problems Long Short-Term Memory (LSTM) is a special type of RNN that preserves long term dependency in a more effective way compared to the basic RNNs.
+This is particularly useful to overcome vanishing gradient problem.
+Although LSTM has a chain-like structure similar to RNN, LSTM uses multiple gates to carefully regulate the amount of information that will be allowed into each node state.
+Figure shows the basic cell of a LSTM model.

 <p align="center">
   <img width="407" height="298" src="https://github.com/Non1ce/Image/blob/image/LSTM/LSTM.png">
 </p>

+   The purpose of the model was to recognize text related to the structure of the Ministry of Emergency Situations.
+A recurrent neural network with long-term short-term memory (LSTM) was used as a model.

 Neural Network Architecture: